 Designed with and developed by child protection case management

-The CPIMS+/Primero uses sophisticated matching technology to pair tracing requests made by caregivers with records of children registered as separated or unaccompanied.
+The CPIMS+/Primero uses matching technology to pair tracing requests made by caregivers with records of children registered as separated or unaccompanied.
+More advanced FTR functionality will continue to be developed.
 See a demo video here!

 The International Rescue Committee (IRC), Save the Children and UNICEF have been working together since 2005 as a Steering Committee to promote the use of a standard interagency child protection information management system for the child protection sector.
 In 2016, both UNHCR and Terre des Hommes Lausanne have joined the CPIMS Steering Committee.
 The child protection information management system is a practical, field-level tool that supports effective and timely case management of individual vulnerable children.
 It is comprised of database software and accompanying resources and guidance documents that promote best practices, designed to enhance and assist child protection programs to provide improved support to vulnerable children in a given context.